Dale A. Kimball: Awards and publications

-Judge Kimball graduated second in his class at the University of Utah College of Law and was elected to the Order of the Coif.
+Kimball graduated second in his class at the University of Utah College of Law and was elected to the Order of the Coif.
 Order of the Coif is an honorary scholastic society consisting of members graduating in the top ten percent of their class.
 In 1996, Kimball was honored by the Utah State Bar as the "Distinguished Lawyer of the Year".
 In 2010, Kimball was honored by the Federal Bar Association, Salt Lake Chapter as the "Judge of the Year".